When is the best time to visit Tibet?

 Visiting Tibet in September

 The rain is usually over by September and temperatures are still warm, making September a lovely time to visit Tibet.
-Colourful autumn foliage begins to appear across the landscape.
+Colorful autumn foliage begins to appear across the landscape.

 Visiting Tibet in October